quuinnn/NixOS-Configs/README.md

 use `flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo` for Flathub.org repository

 # How to use
+It is recommended to do this on a fresh install

 Copy the files from this repos /etc/nixos/ to your the location of your configuration.nix file (usually /etc/nixos/) and edit them as needed

 To disallow nonfree packages, comment out (or remove it or set it to false) line 97 (nixpkgs.config.allowUnfree = true;).
 With disallowing nonfree packages you'll need to remove steam.nix and nvidia.nix aswell due those software being proprietary.
 Refer to below for that.